huangyh09/ViralScan/README.md

 In order to use STARsolo, we have to obtain a gene annotation file in GTF format.
 Many databases, e.g.,
-[NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore), have good annotations of common virues.
-Here, as focusinig on scan viral existence, we introduce a pseudo definition of genes by using the whole genome as a gene, hence only relying on the input viral genomes.
+[NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore), have good annotations of common viruses.
+Here, by focusing on scanning viral existence, we introduce a pseudo definition of genes by using the whole genome as a gene, hence only relying on the input viral genomes.